 All permit applicants and permittees shall replenish the permit fee deposit to the original amount or such lesser amount as the District administrator deems sufficient within 30 days of receiving notice that such deposit is due, and directing the administrator to close out the relevant application or permit and revoke prior approvals, if any, if the permit-fee deposit is not timely replenished;

-Appendix A
+On receipt of written notice of the withdrawal of a permit application with a request for fee refund, the administrator will analyze the permitting record to date and determine the costs the District has incurred, in accordance with Resolution 2020-001 Permit Fee Schedule, and the administrator will prepare a written accounting of expenses incurred;

+When District costs are less than the fee paid by the applicant, the administrator will forward reimbursement of the difference as a payable item at the next regular meeting of the Board, except that under all circumstances the District will retain the $10 permit fee authorized by Minn.
+Stat. § 103D.345 to cover administrative costs.

+When District costs exceed the fee paid by the applicant, the administrator will inform the applicant in writing that no reimbursement will be paid and forward to the applicant the accounting that is the basis for this determination, and the administrator will include the notice to the applicant and the accounting that is the basis for this determination to the Board at its next meeting.

+Financial assurances provided by an applicant will be released in accordance with District Rule 12.0.

 Riley-Purgatory-Bluff Creek Watershed District

-Inventory of Not-Public Data on Individuals
+Appendix [4.4] - Inventory of Not-Public Data on Individuals

-January 2015
+Adopted January 2015

-This document describes private or confidential data on individuals maintained by the Riley-Purgatory-Bluff Creek Watershed District (see Minn.
-Stat.
-13.05 and Minn.
-Rules 1205.1200).
+This document describes private or confidential data on individuals maintained by the Riley-Purgatory-Bluff Creek Watershed District (see Minnesota Statutes (Minn.
+Stat.)
+13.05 and Minnesota Rules (Minn.
+Rules) 1205.1200).

 This document is also part of the District’s procedures for ensuring that not-public data are only accessible to individuals whose work assignment reasonably requires access (see Minn.
-Stat.
-13.05, subd.
+Stat. § 13.05, subd.
 5).
 In addition to the employees listed, the District managers and District legal counsel also will have access to not-public data as needed as part of specific assignments or under certain circumstances.

-Please direct all questions about this inventory to the District Data Practices Compliance Official:
+Please direct all questions about this inventory to the District Data Practices Compliance Official whose name and address can be found on the District’s website at www.rpbcwd.org:

-Terry JefferyClaire Bleser

-tjefferycbleser@rpbcwd.org

-[phone]952-607-6512